 Otters can be spotted year-round, but the best seasons on the SLO CAL stretch of Highway 1 are often winter and spring.
 Sea otters avoid inclement weather, so look for them toward shore, near coves, kelp forests and estuaries during these seasons.
 Here, sea otters can be found during oceanfront walks and hikes, from piers, beaches, boardwalks, and most certainly from kayaks along the shore.

 To make the most of your otter spotting experience, bring binoculars and wear layered clothing, as weather can run cool to warm.
 You may also want to bring a camera as Southern sea otters are extremely photogenic!
 Make sure to read our Wildlife Viewing Tips, too, for ways to see these sweet, funny creatures up close without threatening their safety.

 Sea Otter Fun Facts

 - A group of sea otters is called a “raft.”

-- Sea otters have a pouch where they keep a favorite rock for life.
-This rock is used to crack open their food.
+- Sea otters have a pocket under their arm where they may store prey or a rock tool used to crack open their food.

 Where to find Sea Otters